Physics-50/Module-3/docs/superweak2.md

 <br>

 ### Data Collection

 Collect a set of data of $$x$$ vs $$L$$ for one of the 500 line/mm diffraction gratings.
 Once you have collected the appropriate data, make use of the MATLAB curve fitting script to perform a best fit analysis.
 Make sure to consider relevant sources of both resolution uncertainty and random error in determining the uncertainty of your data points.

 You should make use of your data, the best fit analysis and the provided theory to determine the wavelength of your laser.
 You will need to use the methods you have been taught in the previous units to propagate your uncertainty and determine the uncertainty in your final result. **You have been provided with four diffraction gratings but for this week you only need to present results from one of the 500 line/mm diffraction gratings.
 MAYBE WRONG.
 CHANGE!** And don't forget to label each of your diffraction gratings, so you know which one you used this week.

+Now we are ready to get a complete data set.
+RANGE of L
+The kit you received includes diffraction gratings with two different spacings. **This week you will collect data only for the 500 lines/mm grating spacing.**

+----------------------------SECTION ON RESETTING.
+WHERE DOES IT GO?------------------------- When collecting data this week we would like you to take into consideration the sources of uncertainty you explored in Week 1 and do your best to minimize uncertainty and randomize systematic error by resetting the sensitive parameters between each trial.
+Please take a moment right now to go back to [Miniquestion 3 from Week 1](https://docs.google.com/forms/d/e/1FAIpQLSe-Bcw3iqEcmblnBnsOJOqSbfHVNrXckA4mVs9VEvzOXHvZQQ/viewform){:target="_blank"} and review your answers to determine which parameters you need to reset and which you don't.

+----------------------------END SECTION ON RESETTING.
+WHERE DOES IT GO?-------------------------

 -------------